 SIVO APPROACH: We needed to capture the First Moment of Truth when exposed to the app and the Second Moment of Truth after using the app.
 We combined one on one interviews capturing the immediate reaction to the app, followed by a 2-week diary using the app, then one-on-one interviews to learn about the experience.

 RESULT: SIVO uncovered an new consumer job, “I want to train like a pro” which was more compelling than the client’s original positioning for the App.
 The client shifted the messaging, in their introductory video, to focus on this job.

-Are you ready to uncover, activate and deliver on your consumers’ jobs?
-Please reach out to SIVO and will will help you build a Consumer Job Map that is full of opportunities to grow your business!
+Are you ready to uncover, activate and deliver on your consumers’ jobs through data-driven product evaluation services?
+Please reach out to SIVO and we will help you build a Consumer Job Map that is full of opportunities to grow your business!